qtlHD/qtlHD/doc/input/mapping_inputs.md

 again, try to fit your data model in an existing format before adding a new one.
 And note again that qtlHD is the reference implementation.

-# The symbol file
+# The symbol section

-The symbol file substitutes symbols with values.
+The symbol section, or file, substitutes symbols with values.
 The first line should be

       # --- qtlHD-in-x.x Symbol Description